Is The Events Calendar not sending email from your website?

 Now it’s time to choose your mailer.
 Here are a few tips to help with that:

-- For large sites with a lot of events, SMTP.com or Sendinblue are perfect because they’re both super reliable and affordable.
+- For large sites with a lot of events, SendLayer, SMTP.com, or Brevo are perfect because they’re all super reliable and affordable.

 - You can also use one of the other mailers like Mailgun or SendGrid.
 Check out this complete guide to email providers to find out more about them.

-- WP Mail SMTP supports Gmail or G-Suite.
+- WP Mail SMTP supports Gmail or Google Workspace.
 This is a great option for a small site with fairly low traffic.
 You can also use a Gmail alias to send WordPress emails if you want to.

 - We also have an Other SMTP option.
 You can use this to send emails from The Events Calendar through an SMTP server that you have access to.